Sun: Radiative zone

-The radiative zone is the thickest layer of the sun, at 0.45 solar radii.
+The radiative zone is the thickest layer of the Sun, at 0.45 solar radii.
 From the core out to about 0.7 solar radii, thermal radiation is the primary means of energy transfer.
-The temperature drops from approximately 7 million to 2 million Kelvin with increasing distance from the core.
+The temperature drops from approximately 7 million to 2 million kelvins with increasing distance from the core.
 This temperature gradient is less than the value of the adiabatic lapse rate and hence cannot drive convection, which explains why the transfer of energy through this zone is by radiation instead of thermal convection.
 Ions of hydrogen and helium emit photons, which travel only a brief distance before being reabsorbed by other ions.
-The density drops a hundredfold (from 20 g/cm3 to 0.2 g/cm3) between 0.25 solar radii and 0.7 radii, the top of the radiative zone.
+The density drops a hundredfold (from 20,000 kg/m3 to 200 kg/m3) between 0.25 solar radii and 0.7 radii, the top of the radiative zone.

 Tachocline

 The radiative zone and the convective zone are separated by a transition layer, the tachocline.
 This is a region where the sharp regime change between the uniform rotation of the radiative zone and the differential rotation of the convection zone results in a large shear between the two—a condition where successive horizontal layers slide past one another.
-Presently, it is hypothesized (see Solar dynamo) that a magnetic dynamo within this layer generates the Sun's magnetic field.
+Presently, it is hypothesised that a magnetic dynamo, or solar dynamo, within this layer generates the Sun's magnetic field.